timescale/docs/getting-started/queries.md

 ## Use SELECT to return data

-This first procedure uses a `SELECT` statement to ask your database to return everything, represented by the asterisk, from the `stocks_real_time srt` table, like this:
+This first section uses a `SELECT` statement to ask your database to return everything, represented by the asterisk, from the `stocks_real_time srt` table, like this: